ripple/ripple-rest/docs/proposed_endpoints.md

     "maximize_sell": {
       "description": "If set to true this order will sell up to the sell_amount, even if the amount bought exceeds the buy_amount", "type": "boolean"
+    },
+    "replace_sequence": {
+      "description": "An optional parameter to replace an outstanding order", "type": "string",
+      "pattern": "^d*$"
+    },
+    "sequence": {
+      "description": "The sequence number of this order from the perspective of the seller_account.
+The seller_account and the sequence number uniquely identify the order in the Ripple Ledger", "type": "string",
+      "pattern": "^\d*$"
+    },
+    "ledger": {
+      "description": "The string representation of the index number of the ledger when this order was last modified", "type": "string",
+      "pattern": "^\d+$"
+    },
+    "timestamp": {
+      "description": "The timestamp representing when the order was last modified", "$ref": "Timestamp"
+    },
+    "fee": {
+      "description": "The Ripple Network transaction fee, represented in whole XRP (NOT \"drops\", or millionths of an XRP, which is used elsewhere in the Ripple protocol) used to create the order", "$ref": "FloatString"
     }
   },
   "required": ["buy_account", "buy_amount", "sell_amount"]